From Reservations To Rides: Uber’s ‘Dine Out’ Feature Officially Launches In Australia

 “I am proud to be able to launch this technology for Australian small business owners in Sydney first, though as a proud Melburnian I’ve assured my friends and family that the plan is to launch in Victoria in the coming months.”

-While the complete spectrum of dining partners has yet to be announced – which promises to represent a range of cuisines and price points – Uber have already confirmed iconic Sydney establishments like Fabbrica, Employees Only, Raw Bar, Malabar, Wings & Tins, as well as the one and only Catalina.
+An entire spectrum of dining partners representing a range of cuisines and price points have gotten involved – including iconic Sydney establishments like Fabbrica, Employees Only, Raw Bar, Malabar, Wings & Tins, Nel.
+Restaurant, Gildas, The Restaurant Pendolino, Chester White Cured Diner, Ace Hotel’s Lobby Bar, Centro 86, Arthur’s Pizza, The Cottage Balmain, Mary’s, as well as the one and only Catalina.

 Judy McMahon, proprietor of Catalina Rose Bay, noted: “Winter is always going to be quieter, but maybe this year with Uber’s Dine Out technology it will be different.
 I anticipate a lot of the clientele using this feature will be new or younger, and that appeals to me.”

-Keep an eye out for the Uber Dine Out feature as it rolls out in the coming weeks, Sydneysiders.
+Keep an eye out for the Uber Dine Out feature on your apps, Sydneysiders.
 And as for the rest of the country (and the rest of the world), just remember that patience is a virtue rewarded in spades.

 While you’re here, check out some of our Sydney-centric dining content in anticipation of Uber Dine Out: